In this post, we’ll answer the reader who recently asked: “Why won’t my grey hair dye?”

 As you get older, the enzymes that break down this peroxide die out too, leaving your hair follicles with a build-up of peroxide that lightens your hair gradually.

-It’s not stripping enough to get rid of your color all at once, but it definitely plays a role in turning all your hair completely grey or white.
+It does not strip enough to get rid of your color all at once, but it definitely plays a key role in turning all your hair completely grey or white.

 Hair tends to be drier in older people as well.

 The more mature you get, the less active your oil glands will be all around your body, including your scalp.

 Since there’s less sebum to moisturize your hair naturally, you may end up with rough, dry hair.

 Because of the loss of melanin and lack of oil production in the hair follicles, hair that is old and grey changes in texture.